| java.lang.Object | |

 Writes the specified byte to this output stream.
 The general contract for

-to be written is the eight low-order bits of the argument b
+to be written is the eight low-order bits of the argument b.
+The

 this method.